 Virtual Training Course 1: Facial Anatomy

-We are very pleased to offer a new direction in quality medical aesthetics training, one that will satisfy desires for in-depth education in a virtual setting and with a follow-up practical component in person.
+This high-quality medical aesthetics training will satisfy professional requirements for in-depth education in a virtual setting and with a follow-up practical and hands-on component in person.

 In-depth knowledge of the facial anatomy will provide practitioners with the confidence to administer safe and precise medical aesthetic injections.
 Understanding the surface landmarks and the underlying danger zones is essential for patient safety and decreasing risks of complications.